 What is a cryptocurrency “fork” and how does Wirex address this?

 Given the uncertainty created when a fork occurs, Wirex will decide on a case-by-case basis how to approach any fork.
 Wirex gives no guarantee that Wirex can or will support the introduction of new cryptocurrencies as a result of forks.
-However, we will notify you ahead of time when we plan to accommodate new cryptocurrencies.
+However, we will notify you in advance when we plan to accommodate new cryptocurrencies.

 Have more questions?
 Submit a request